teiniker/teiniker-lectures-arduino/basics/hardware-abstraction/README.md

     * Respects scope and can ble scoped to namespaces or classes in C++.

+### Conditional Compilation

+If we want to use the same functionality on different microcontrollers, we often have to exchange parts of the code within a function.
+This can be achieved using pre-processor instructions for conditional compilation.

 _Example_: [TinkerCAD - Conditional compilation](https://www.tinkercad.com/things/fBEtVlXAG2W-arduino-7-segment-hardware-abstraction)

     This example shows the use of conditional compilation (`#define`, `#ifdef` and `#endif`)